Jaydawg808 writes interesting and innovative articles from a variety of topics and interests.

 Excellent price point

-Tried & tested product cycle
+Tried and tested product cycle

 Ear cups swivel 90 degrees